-However, due to ongoing negotiations within the government coalition, a new committee of experts from the government and external stakeholder groups, including insurers, investment companies, state consumer representatives and academics, was finally established in December 2022.
+Additionally a new committee of experts from the government and external stake-holder groups, including insurers, investment companies, state consumer representatives and academics, was finally established in December 2022.
 The final report of this expert committee was published in July 2023 (see Bundesministerium für Finanzen [BMF], 2023).